jaeyk/comp_thinking_social_science/02_Unix-Bash/05_git.md

 $ git remote -v
 ```

-Previously, we learned how to send your data save in the local machine to the remote (the github server).
+Previously, we learned how to send your data save in the local machine to the remote (the Github server).
 You can do that by editing or creating files, commiting, and then typing **git push**.

-Instead, if you want to update your local data with the remote data, then you can type git pull origin (something like pwd in bash).
+Instead, if you want to update your local data with the remote data, then you can type **git pull origin** (something like pwd in bash).
 Alternatively, you can use fetch (retrieve data from a remote).
-When you do that, git retrieves the data and merge it into your local data.
+When you do that, Git retrieves the data and merge it into your local data.

 ```{shell}
 $ git fetch origin master